 We have all heard the expression, “older and wiser!”

 Wisdom, however, is a bit of a booby prize.
-Wisdom would most useful when we’re young.
+Wisdom comes with age and yet would most useful when we’re young.

 So, the great question is, “knowing what you know now, what would you tell your younger self!”